riot-ci/RIOT/examples/dtls-wolfssl/README.md

 This example is configured to use socks instead of sockets (over GNRC).
 It's possible to use POSIX sockets, which give a more similar approach to the UNIX version of wolfSSL.
-For more information on the POSIX sockets approach, see `examples/tls-wolfssl-posix`
+POSIX sockets are supported by RIOT-OS via lwIP, but no example is available at this time.

 ## Fast configuration (Between RIOT instances)